xiyuan-fengyu/ppspider/README.en.md

 ### Startup ppspider App
 Run lib/quickstart/App.js
 Open http://localhost:9000 in the browser to check the ppspider's status

+# Question
+1. When running an app in idea under debug mode after a long time, the app gets stucked on a code line just like a breakpoint stop.
+It is due to low memory, just add a node paramter "--max-old-space-size=8192" to solve it.

 # ppspider System Introduction
 ## Decorator